-I’m entering a new season and have been praying a lot for guidance, direction and the revelation of next steps.
+Are you like me and praying for guidance, direction and the revelation of next steps?
 Like you, I want to be obedient to God’s will for my life and expand His Kingdom as I walk out His plans for me.

-But this is where a lot of anxiety can creep in.
-The voices might sound something like:
+But the voices of anxiety creep in and sound something like:

 - What if I don’t live up to the full potential God has for me?

 - What am I doing that makes any real impact, like her?

 - What if I’m missing His plan completely?

 - What if I’m letting fear dictate my actions and I don’t even realize it?

 I’ve been praying about what to DO, when instead I should have been asking Jesus to help me become WHO He created me to be.

 When I am WHO God tells me I am, then I can be and do His will.